PurplePoet25/House_Lister/README.txt

 ### Requirements:
 - Python 3.9 or greater
-- A `houses.txt` file containing existing house data.
+- A `house.txt` file containing existing house data.
 Each house record is stored in a tab-separated format with the following details:
   - House ID#
   - Address
   - Cost ($)